Kata Tjuta and Uluru; exploring the Red Centre

 We stopped at the Corroboree Rock Conservation Reserve on the way back to Alice Springs.

-On the way back to Alice Springs, we stopped at the Corroboree Rock Conservation Reserve
+On the way back to Alice Springs, we stopped at the Corroboree Rock Conservation Reserve.
+We took a short walk around the base of the rock to explore majestic dolomite rock.

 Palm Valley